Alexandrion109666/personal-stuff/doc.md

 # Requirement analysis

 ## Assignment Specification
-Use JAVA/C# API to design and implement an application for the front desk employees of a bank.
-The application should have two types of users (a regular user represented by the front desk employee and an administrator user) which have to provide a username and a password in order to use the application.
+Use Java/C# API to design and implement an application for the employees of a book store.
+The application should have two types of users (a regular user represented by the book store employee and an administrator user) which have to provide a username and a password in order to use the application.

 ## Function requirements
 The regular user can perform the following operations:
-- Add/update/view client information (name, identity card number, personal numerical code, address, etc.).
-- Create/updatc/delete/view client account (account information: identification number, type, amount of money, date of creation).
-- Transfer money between accounts.
-- Process utilities bills.
+- Search books by genre, title, author.
+- Sell books.

-The administrator user can perform the following operations:
+The administrator can perform the following operations:
+- CRUD on books (book information: title, author, genre, quantity, and price).
-- CRUD on employees information.
+- CRUD on regular users’ information.
-- Generate reports for a particular period containing the activities performed by an employee.
+- Generate two types of reports files, one in pdf format and one in csv format, with the books out of stock.

 ## Non-functional Requirements